MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Select the **Hunt actions** drop down menu near the middle of the screen above the filters.

-1. Select **Create new hunt**.
+1. Select **Create hunt**.
 All the queries you selected are cloned for this new hunt.

 1. Fill out the hunt name and optional fields.
 The description is a good place to verbalize your hypothesis.
 The Hypothesis pull down menu is where you set the status of your working hypothesis.